ephraimg/node-management-system/README.md

 To create a project, send a **POST request to /projects**.
 Your request body should contain a json representation of a list of one or more projects, each of which has at least a projectName attribute.
 Other attributes may optionally be included.
 Example bodies:

 - {"projects": [{"projectName": "BerkeleyFreshAirProject"}]}
 - {"projects": [{"projectName": "ABC", "customerName": "City of Oakland"}, {"projectName": "DEF", "startDate": "2019-01-01"}]}

 The only characters permitted in a projectName are letters, digits, and '_'.
 A maximum of 25 projects may be created in a single request.
 However, creating one project per request is safer, as batch creation in DynamoDB does not include safegaurds against accidental overwriting of pre-existing items.
 (The use of a *ConditionExpression* is not supported.)

 ## Retrieving details for a project

-To retrieve a stored project, send a **GET request to /projects/{project}**, where {project} is the projectName of project to retrieve.
+To retrieve a stored project, send a **GET request to /projects/{project}**, where {project} is the projectName of the project to retrieve.

 ## Updating a project

-To update a project, send a **PATCH request to /projects/{project}**, where {project} is the projectName of project to update.
+To update a project, send a **PATCH request to /projects/{project}**, where {project} is the projectName of the project to update.
 Your request body should contain a json object with one or more pairs of project attributes and values.
 Updating a project's name is not supported, so a projectName attribute should not be included in the body.
 Example bodies:

 - {"customerName": "Liz Kong"}
 - {"customerName": "Liz Kong", "endDate": "2011-08-11"}

 ## Assigning nodes to a project

 To assign a node to a project, send a **POST request to /projects/{project}/nodes**, where {project} is the project to which the node will be assigned.
 The request body should be a json object containing a nodeID.
 Example body:

 - {"nodeID": "Z0022222"}

 A node already assigned to a project cannot be assigned to another project unless it is first unassigned from its current one.
 After assigning a node to a project, that assignment will be included in the details returned from GET /nodes/{node}, stored in a projectName attribute.
 Assignments of multiple nodes in a single request are not supported.